 It provides information about the services and support available for people who care for someone with a disability, a chronic illness, dementia, mental illness or who is frail aged.

 To learn more call 1800 422 737 (8am – 6pm, Monday-Friday), or visit www.carergateway.gov.au.

 For families with a young parent living with younger onset dementia

-Available through Amazon and as an ebook on kindle, this children's book may be of interest.
+through Amazon or as an ebook on kindle, this children's book may be of interest.

 Jack’s daddy has something wrong in his head.

 Sometimes Jack helps him because he can’t remember and does strange things.

 There is something deep inside his brain and it won’t get better.
 He has dementia.